Skip Navigation

 Sights and Activities

-The Historic Centre of Macau is a World Heritage Site.
-This place Macau owes to its numerous historic monuments, including the ruins of Saint Paul's Cathedral, a fortress and a lighthouse as well as colonial colourful buildings and historical streets with some cobblestones.
+The Historic Center of Macau is a UNESCO-recognized World Heritage Site.
+This place Macau owes to its numerous historic monuments, including the ruins of Saint Paul's Cathedral, a fortress and a lighthouse as well as colorful colonial buildings and historical streets with some cobblestones.
 But it also was a strategically located port and of importance in the development of international trade.
 Macau was a Portuguese colony from the mid-16th century until 1999, when it was returned to China.

 Gambling